elonadam/E2EE-Project/E2EEncryption Protocol.md

    **Client RSA Public Key**:
    - During registration, each client sends their public key to the server over a secure channel.
    - The server securely stores each client’s public key, indexed by their unique identifier.
-QQrefernce where in table

-       - The server acts as a trusted directory for public keys, ensuring that the sender can request the recipient's public key when she needs to send a message.
+       - The server acts as a trusted directory for public keys, ensuring that the sender can request the recipient's public key when needed.
        - Storing only public keys on the server minimizes the risk of sensitive data leaks if the server is compromised.

   - **Client RSA Private Key**: